kotolex/surrealist/README.md

 Please make sure you install and start SurrealDB, you can read more [here](https://docs.surrealdb.com/docs/installation/overview)

 **Attention!** SurrealDB version 2.0.0 has some breaking changes, so we have to inherit some of them, and you cannot use surrealist version 1.0.0 to work with
 Surreal DB version 1.5.3 or earlier.
+For the same reasons, you will not be able to use the Surrealist version 2.0.0+ with the SurrealDB version 2.0.0+ and below.

 Please consider table to choose a version:

 |     SurrealDB version     | 3.0.0+   |  2.0.0+  | 1.5.0+   | 1.4.0+   | 1.3.0+   | 1.2.0+   | 1.1.1+   |
 |:-------------------------:|----------|:--------:| :---: |----------|----------|----------|----------|